inspektor-gadget/inspektor-gadget/README.md

 This assumes you have the required Inspektor Gadget tools installed as outlined in the [Installation instructions](#installation).

-TODO[mauricio]: Fix this link

-The following examples use the [trace_open Gadget](/gadgets/trace_open/README.md) which triggers when a file is open on the system.
+The following examples use the [trace_open Gadget](https://www.inspektor-gadget.io/docs/latest/gadgets/trace_open) which triggers when a file is open on the system.

 ### Kubernetes